-The formation of Malaysia was accompanied by a heavy concentration on "development' in the Borneo states especially in the rural areas; indeed the prospect of increased development had been one of the attractions which helped to persuade the two territories to join Malaysia.
+The formation of Malaysia was accompanied by a heavy concentration on "development" in the Borneo states especially in the rural areas; indeed the prospect of increased development had been one of the attractions which helped to persuade the two territories to join Malaysia.
 This did not mean that there had been no expenditure on "development" projects before 1963.
-But there was a jump in the amount of development expenditure, particularly on "agriculture and rural development" projects on "agriculture and rural development" projects on "agriculture and rural development" particularly on "agriculture and rural development" projects on the concept, almost the mystique, of development.
+But there was a jump in the amount of development expenditure, particularly on "agriculture and rural development." from that date onwards, and great emphasis was also placed on the concept, almost the mystique, of development.

 The evolution of the development organization, from 1963 onwards, followed the general pattern in existence in the states of Malaya, and it was similarly tied in with the development machinery at federal level.
-100 Theoretically, it would have been possible to have instituted a different system in Sarawak and given responsibility for development functions to local government authorities; by Malaysia Day, 16 September, 1963 the whole of Sarawak (but not yet Sabah) was covered by local authorities.
+Theoretically, it would have been possible to have instituted a different system in Sarawak and given responsibility for development functions to local government authorities; by Malaysia Day, 16 September, 1963 the whole of Sarawak (but not yet Sabah) was covered by local authorities.
 But there is no evidence that such an arrangement was ever seriously considered.
 Apart from a natural desire to follow the prestigious Malayan system, it was quite evident that the local bodies just did not have the resources or the staff to manage development tasks properly.